jeremythai01/End-to-End-ML-Tutorial/README.md

 # Reddit Sentiment Analysis Pipeline

-This is an end-to-end cloud pipeline to perform sentiment analysis of Reddit comments from [r/stocks](https://www.reddit.com/r/stocks/).
+This is an end-to-end cloud pipeline to support sentiment analysis of Reddit comments from [r/stocks](https://www.reddit.com/r/stocks/).

 ## Architecture